 FastComet vs. Bluehost

 Like HostGator, Bluehost is another larger competitor.
-Behind GoDaddy, they are one of the biggest brands in hosting.
+They are one of the biggest brands in hosting.
 They used to (pre-2015) have a very similar pricing setup to FastComet but with a cleaner backend and better support.
-However, they’ve changed up their plans and moved “upmarket.”
+However, Bluehost has changed up their plans and moved “upmarket.”
 On raw pricing and basic features, FastComet is a better choice.
 However, Bluehost is good if you’re looking for higher quality and better options.

 FastComet vs. Siteground